aimms/language-reference/advanced-language-components/model-structure-and-modules/runtime-libraries-and-the-model-edit-functions.rst

    in the identifier selector, but the identifier selector accepts them when typed in.

+.. _rubric:runtime.usesruntimelibs:

+.. rubric:: Access to Runtime Identifiers in non-runtime Procedures

+Starting from the version 4.82, procedures, with an exception of predefined procedures, have a new attribute: ``Uses runtime libs``.

+A procedure with this attribute specified enables developers to use runtime identifiers in their models without the need to having them explicitly already available during modeling; so far, a compilation error would occur making this impossible.

+This attribute is intended to enable a procedure persistent in a model code to refer to identifiers from runtime libraries that do not exist at model compile-time.
+Thus, this new attribute is not required for runtime procedures referring to identifiers from other runtime libraries.

 .. rubric:: Limitations

 The following limitations apply: